 Parcentric/Parfocal Calibration

 Parcentric/Parfocal Calibration compensate for the deviations from parfocality (focal plane) and parcentricity (collimation) that are normally encountered between different microscope objective lenses.
-For more information and procedures, please see Parcentric and Parfocal Calibration on page 53.
+For more information and procedures, see the Parcentric and Parfocal Calibration on page 25.

 Edit Lens